This page forms part of our blog which contains a series of hints, tips and advice for consumers and tradespeople.

 - can crack and tiles may come loose (more likely on new homes because the roof takes a few years to settle)

-- cement will fail if the temperature drops below freezing before the material has set
+- mortar will fail if the temperature drops below freezing before the material has set

 - cannot be laid in the rain